-Certified sniffers and tasters of wine and such–like water, mustard, honey, and tea–are ubiquitous now.
+Certified sniffers and tasters of wine and such–water, mustard, honey, and tea–are ubiquitous now.

 They have the best jobs.
 Back in the day, we thought being a rock star was the bomb, or flying to the moon, or being a movie usher (which has its downside), or travel writer.
 Travel writer is still good and is an equal opportunity opportunity.
 I write about stuff that happens traveling from my house to the pool all the time.